MOHIT02082000/MOHIT02082000/README.md

 ### A little about me...  <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50">
 I'm an *Undergrad Computer Engineering Student🎓 [@PCCOE Pune](https://www.pccoepune.com/)***.
 I am passionate about Web Developemnt and Sodtware Development.
 My keen interest is in Frontend Developemnt.I love to think creatively that can be done to a website.
 I have also interest in Machine Learning and have created few projects.<br/><br/>

-- 🔭 I’m currently working on an web app using Blazor framework.
-- 🌱 I’m currently learning C#
 - 👯 I’m looking to participate in Open-Source Project.
 - 😄 Pronouns: He/Him
 - ⚡Fun-Fact: I love Travelling..